Quick comparison

 |---|---|---|

-| Main fit | Architecture-first render studio for project images, modes, edits, history, and presets. | Cheap, fast image generation and targeted edits when you already have the prompt skill and want to build your own pipeline. |
+| Main fit | Architecture-first render studio for project images, modes, edits, history, and presets. | Low-cost image generation and editing through an API or custom internal tool. |

 | Architecture control | Built to preserve source composition, design intent, and real project context. | Medium fit.
-It is still a model, not a studio.
-Architects need consistency, repeatable presets, and view-to-view control around the model. |
+Strong results depend on good prompting and careful review because architectural details can drift.
+It is most useful when you are comfortable building your own workflow. |

 | Consistency | Saved presets can carry materials, atmosphere, site cues, and visual direction across views. | Medium fit for repeatable same-project output. |